Marshal Philippe Pétain's Message to the French Youth

 " The unhealthy atmosphere in which your elders lived destroyed their energy, softened their courage and has led them through flowery paths to the greatest catastrophe of our history.

-" In order to properly undertake steep paths, you will learn to favor the joy of difficulties of surmounted over easy pleasures.
+" In order to properly undertake steep paths, you will learn to favor the joy of difficulties surmounted over easy pleasures.

 " Meditate on these maxims: Pleasure lowers; joy elevates; pleasure weakens, while joy strengthens.